 When someone we love has died, a beautiful, bespoke funeral, or celebration of life is our final act of love and gratitude.
-As a funeral celebrant, I aim to create a personal, memorable ceremony, which tells a someone’s story and celebrates their life in a genuine and heartfelt way.
+As a funeral celebrant, I aim to create a personal, memorable ceremony, which tells their story and celebrates their life in a genuine and heartfelt way.

-For me, there is great beauty in the love expressed at a funeral.
-I want to make every funeral service a warm, safe space for family and friends to grieve.
+There is great beauty in the love expressed at a funeral.
+I aim to make the service a warm, safe space for family and friends to grieve.
 I am particularly sensitive to the needs of children, who may not have attended a funeral before.

-Losing someone you love is painful, even when their death is inevitable.
-When a death is unexpected, planning the funeral can seem overwhelming.
-Working with funeral directors, I help families make planning the ceremony as straightforward and positive as possible.
+Losing someone you love is painful, even when their death is expected.
+When a death is unexpected, everyday life can seem overwhelming.
+Working with funeral directors, I help you make planning the funeral much simpler and more manageable.

 Planning a funeral